rekhaDevs/samagragovernance.in/src/pages/project/tech-samagra.md

     label: Decision Support Systems
 projectMiddleBannerImage: /img/samarth-assessment-dashboard.png
 approach:
-  - text: "At Samagra, we embarked on a journey to engineer reusable and modular solutions\_using existing OpenSource technology\_for different governments.
-The objective is to work closely with governments take governance use cases through a governance focussed technology life cycle from use case definition to final handover to the government teams."
+  - text: "At Samagra, we are building configurable and scalable lego blocks using existing opensource technologies.
+Powered with these lego blocks we collaborate with governments to identify and abstract product requirements, build and test products, launch and\_finally hand these products\_to government technology teams.
+Through this governance focussed technology life cycle we enable government stakeholders to reimagine transformative governance use cases that can be collaboratively implemented at scale using opensource\_technologies."
 impact:
   - count: '1,50,000+'
     label: SMS sent by school teachers to parents in Himachal